awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos.md

 You can also access credentials from your own on\-premises Microsoft Active Directory\.
 To do so you create a trusting domain relationship so that the AWS Managed Microsoft AD directory trusts your on\-premises Microsoft Active Directory\.
 In this way, your users can access your PostgreSQL clusters with the same Windows single sign\-on \(SSO\) experience as when they access workloads in your on\-premises network\.

 A database can use Kerberos, AWS Identity and Access Management \(IAM\), or both Kerberos and IAM authentication\.
-However, since Kerberos and IAM authentication provide different authentication methods, a specific user can log in to a database using only one or the other authentication method but not both\.
+However, because Kerberos and IAM authentication provide different authentication methods, a specific database user can log in to a database using only one or the other authentication method but not both\.
 For more information about IAM authentication, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

 **Topics**
 + [Region and version availability](#postgresql-kerberos.RegionVersionAvailability)